 Diabetes Alert Dogs

-A trained Diabetes Alert Dog uses scent detection to recognize the changes in the blood sugar levels of their Friend for Life and alerts them to impending changes.
+A Diabetes Alert Dog uses scent detection to recognize the changes in the blood sugar levels of their Friend For Life (paired human living with Type 1 diabetes) and alert to impending changes.

 The alert develops through the training and placement of the dog with their Friend for Life.
 It usually begins with a nudge of the hand.
 The dog will escalate the alert by pawing and/or licking until the communication is acknowledged.